 My passion is to show students how to use computers as a creativity tool.
 Both computer programming and digital art allows students to use a computer to create their own content and express their creativity.
 It also makes learning math and technology relevant.
 My focus is on the elementary and middle school years, and in getting more girls interested in computing.
 Besides the Los Altos school district, I have also done work in the Rocketship charter school in San Jose and the Steven Creek Elementary school in the Cupertino school district in California.
 Besides teaching in the classroom, I have also taught programming at the Silicon Valley CoderDojo.
 I have been teaching programming for over 5 years and hundreds of students (rough estimate 2500 students! ) have written their first few lines of code in my class.
 Some of their projects and feedback is on this site, under Student Showcase.

 As my personal commitment to CS Advocacy, I write articles, and present at conferences.
-I am one of the Education advisors to code.org http://code.org .
-I am also a member of the CSTA (Computer Science Teachers Association) and part of ISTE"s SIGCT (Special Interest Group in Computing Teachers).
+I am the Computer Science Teachers Association (CSTA) Board of Directors K-8 Teacher Representative and an education advisors to Code.org and I am an active part of ISTE"s SIGCT (Special Interest Group in Computing Teachers).